 An important question about personal rest practices, whatever they are, is whether they pull an individual into a deeper experience of God’s faithfulness.
 God gives the weekly Sabbath to remind the Israelites of his never-ending faithful provision, and Jesus heals on the Sabbath to prove his ultimate dominion over all problems.
 Any particular approach, whether it be attending a church service, reading a devotional, or eating with friends, is not a fool-proof solution.
 Rather, all practices afford people greater opportunities to commune with God, in whom humanity finds the deepest and most satisfying rest.

 It is also important to note that there are seasons in life when an individual may not be able to experience the rest that he or she might need.
 New parents, for example, cannot take a day off from caring for the needs of their infant.
 Entrepreneurs, who often have no one to whom they can delegate all the necessary work, may find it impossible to set aside enough time for rest.

 In these seasons when people are not able to rest properly, they need not feel guilty, but instead turn to God with hopeful expectation for future rhythms of rest and work.
-“A Sabbath rest still remains for the people of God” (Hebrews 4:9), both from an eternal perspective and in this lifetime.
-Babies get older, start-ups develop institutional capacities, and personal practices of sabbath change even as God’s goodness remains constant.
+“So then, there remains a Sabbath rest for the people of God” (Hebrews 4:9), both from an eternal perspective and in this lifetime.
+Babies get older, start-ups develop institutional capacities, and personal practices of Sabbath change even as God’s goodness remains constant.